link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/_index.md

 client -> c.g2.sb: Read and write
 ```

-In this setup, **Avalability** is preferred to **Consistency**,
-we try to maintain the full functionality of parititions.
-The problem is,
-data can be written differently in different partitions,
-leading to inconsistencies.
-If clients connect to different partitions,
-they'll see different versions of data.
+In this **AP** system, partitions remain fully functional —
+but at the cost of **Consistency**: different partitions may accept conflicting updates.

 ```d2
 c: Cluster {